pintjuk/terraform-provider-filemage/README.md

-# Terraform Provider Scaffolding (Terraform Plugin SDK)
+# Terraform Provider for FileMege

 _This template repository is built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk).
 The template repository built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework) can be found at [terraform-provider-scaffolding-framework](https://github.com/hashicorp/terraform-provider-scaffolding-framework).
 See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._